tanagraspace/opssat-saasy-ml/README.md

-# OPS-SAT Datapool Polling App
+# OPS-SAT Datapool Parameter Dispatcher App
-An NMF App to poll for OBSW datapool parameters.
+An NMF App that fetches parameters from the OBSWM datapool and writes them to CSV files.

 ## Installing